Booth Display Guidelines

 - All exhibit booths shall be constructed with non-combustible or limited-combustible materials.
 Wood booths must be 1/4 inch thick or greater.

-- To comply with fire safety regulations, use fire-retardant materials, especially for artificial plants and foliage.
+- To comply with fire safety regulations, use flame resistant materials or have materials coated or treated by approved methods to render them flame resistant.
 Certification proving flame resistance is required.
-When selecting artificial plants, look for options made from naturally flame-resistant materials or those treated with fire-retardant chemicals during manufacturing.
+When selecting artificial plants, look for options made from naturally flame-resistant materials or those treated with fire-retardant chemicals during manufacturing (see Flame Resistance information in the Fire Marshal Regulations document).

 Multi-Level/Covered Booth Regulations

-All exhibitors with multi-level or covered booths must be reviewed and approved by the Fire Marshal 60 days before moving in.
+All exhibitors with multi-level or covered booths must submit an application for review and approval by the Fire Marshal at least 60 days prior to move-in.

 - The upper deck of a multi-level exhibit shall have at least two means of egress.
-Spiral stairways are permitted if specifically approved by the Fire Marshal.
-However, spiral stairways are not recommended.
+Spiral stairways are permitted if specifically approved by the Fire Marshal and are not recommended.

-- Covered ceiling structures or enclosed rooms, including tents or canopies, shall have one smoke detector on the ceiling for every 900 square feet.
+- Covered ceiling structures or enclosed rooms, including tents or canopies, must include one smoke detector for every 900 square feet of covered area.

 - Enclosed areas of the booth with 300 square feet or more shall have at least two (2) remote means of egress.